 Street food – 30,000-80,000 for a meal ($1-$3 USD)

 *Street food is pretty safe and not very spicy.
 Personally, I can say that I enjoyed street food even more than the food in the restaurants.
+Check out which are some of the best places to try street food in Hanoi.

 Transportation with buses: $1,000 per ride (less than 10 cents)